textomatic/nutrition-bot/README.md

 As discussed before, our project aims to solve the problem of lack of scientific evidence support and try to provide answers to each nutrition related problems from both scientific research papers and reddit posts & replies.
 Therefore, our datasets mainly contains two parts: scientific research papers in .pdf format and contents of reddit posts and discussions in .csv format.

 ### Scientific Research Papers
 The scientific research papers on topics about nutrition are collected both manually and automatically with the support of web scraping python scripts.
-To be more specific, we manually downloaded ~200 most recent & most relevant scientific research papers on top questions about nutrition posted on Reddit, and automatically scraped more than 2000 academic research papers from *PubMed*, *ScienceDirect*, etc. The total number of scientific research papers downloaded is 2480, and we uploaded them to Google Cloud Bucket which can be accessed [here](https://console.cloud.google.com/storage/browser/aipi540_nlp_nutrition).
+To be more specific, we manually downloaded ~200 most recent & most relevant scientific research papers on top questions about nutrition posted on Reddit, and automatically scraped more than 2000 academic research papers from *PubMed*, *ScienceDirect*, etc. The total number of scientific research papers downloaded is 2480, and we uploaded them to a Google Cloud Storage Bucket.

 ### Reddit Posts & Replies
 The posts & replies on various topics about nutrition are collected using python scripts.
-To be more specific, we extracted reddit posts & comments using web scraping; the total number of posts extracted is 163 and the total number of comments & replies extracted is 25,286.
-The entire scraped dataset is stored as `nutrition.csv` also with a picked file under folder `/data/reddit`.
+To be more specific, we extracted reddit posts & comments from the nutrition subreddit (`r/nutrition`) using the Python Reddit API Wrapper (PRAW) package.
+The total number of posts extracted is 163 and the total number of comments & replies extracted is 25,286.
+Only posts with an upvote count higher than 50 were downloaded.
+The collected dataset is stored as `nutrition.csv` and also as a pickled file under the folder `/data/reddit/`.

 ## Setting up Elasticsearch Document Store